 ArcGIS Enterprise 11.0 doesn’t just include new features, it also includes something new altogether within the final release: beta features.
 This is the first time we’ve included beta features in a final release of the software.
 Read on for more information on what beta features are, considerations for using them, how to provide feedback, and what specific beta features you can experience in this latest release of ArcGIS Enterprise.

 Beta features are released within fully supported versions of ArcGIS Enterprise but are different from general availability functionality.
 These types of features are intended for testing and providing early feedback to Esri to help guide future development efforts.
 They are not to be used in production environments.
 We recommend that you carefully evaluate how to take advantage of beta functionality.

-Beta features are limited to short-term support releases of ArcGIS Enterprise on Windows and Linux, as well as the corresponding release of ArcGIS Enterprise on Kubernetes.
+Beta features are limited to short-term support releases of ArcGIS Enterprise on Windows and Linux.
 You can expect support for beta releases until the next release of ArcGIS Enterprise becomes available.
 For example, ArcGIS Enterprise 11.0 is a short-term support release; the beta features in this release will be supported until ArcGIS Enterprise 11.1 becomes available.

 Beta features in ArcGIS Enterprise provide an early view into future functionality and give you an opportunity to us your feedback – and your feedback is very important to us, as it will help guide the development these features.